 The Beginning of The Magnises Card

-To make this clear this wasn’t truly even a credit card at all, it was more akin to a skin for a magnetic credit strip; and altogether just another odd start to something meant to be a “poor-man’s AMEX Platinum/Centurion Card.”
+To make this clear this wasn’t truly even a credit card at all, it was more akin to the skin for a magnetic credit strip, and altogether just another odd start to something meant to be a “poor man’s AMEX Platinum/Centurion Card.”

 The Benefits of The Card

-The benefits of the Card were made to mimic those by the Black Card, however, these lofty benefits are ultimately what ended up causing the cannibalization of the entire business itself.
-The Magnises card claimed that it would offer discounts to certain events, dinners, or stores– much how AMEX offers.
+The benefits of the card were made to mimic those of the Black Card, however, these lofty benefits are ultimately what ended up causing the cannibalization of the entire business itself.

-Magnises also set up their own “Concierges Service” that would help members get tickets to events and festivals, although the service lacked in comparison to what American Express has to offer.
+Magnises also set up their own “Concierge Service” that would help members get tickets to events and festivals, although the service lacked in comparison to what American Express has to offer.

 That said the card still did actually deliver some very exciting benefits, and as much as the card was written in the history books as one of the worst “cards” of all times, it was actually their eagerness to do something great that caused this collapse.

-In November of 2016 Magnises released a statement to the press in Portugal that they had 100,000 card users, just 2 months after a press release claimed the card had 30,000 members – meaning that within 2 months they had gained 70,000 new members.
+In November of 2016, Magnises released a statement to the press in Portugal that they had 100,000 card users, just two months after a press release claimed the card had 30,000 members – meaning that within two months they had gained 70,000 new members.

-During this time complaints also started piling up about Magnises with members claiming failed refunds on their discounted tickets/events they failed to deliver on and the Better Business Bureau grading their business an F.
+During this time complaints also started piling up about Magnises with members claiming failed refunds on their discounted tickets and events they failed to deliver on and the Better Business Bureau graded their business as an F.

 But the movement had gained more momentum than ever and McFarland was about to set a lofty goal that would cause his downfall in what would be one of the most shocking experiences that would start press releases around the world to cover the story.